A big probiotic boost and delicious salty, sour bite from your fresh spring asparagus!

 - 3 cloves of garlic smashed

 - 1 tbsp fresh dill OR 1 ½ tsp dried dill

 - 1 bunch of asparagus woody ends discarded (spears should fit into a quart mason jar with a good inch of headspace at the top.
 Trim up the ends if you need to accommodate this)

 - Dissolve the sea salt into the warm water and set aside.
 This is your brine to pour over the asparagus later.

 - Put the garlic, mustard seeds, dill, and red pepper flakes into a clean, 1 quart mason jar.
 Then the pack the asparagus spears into the jar as tightly as you can.

-- Let the sealed jar sit at room temperature until the taste is to your liking, anywhere from 5-14 days.
-You can taste them every couple days to see where they are at.
+- Let the sealed jar sit at room temperature until the taste is to your liking, anywhere from 1-3 weeks.
+You can taste them every few days to see where they are at.
 Remember that if you live in a warm climate, the fermenting will go faster.
-It is still quite chilly up here, and so my veggie ferments take over a week to get to where we like them.
+It is still quite chilly up here, and so my veggie ferments take more like 2-3 weeks to get to where we like them.